Season Summary: 2016

 Willie Wheeler, Sam Dunell, Peter Faulks, Nick Meese, Leigh Masters, Michael Gibbons and coach Andy Collins all represented the VFL in the inter-league clash with the SANFL;

-· Trevor Monti stepped down as president of the Club in April after a record 17 years in the role, and was succeeded by board member, Fred Hall;
+· Trevor Monti stepped down as president of the Club in late April after a record 17 years in the role, and was succeeded by board member, Fred Hall;

 · October 27 marked the 20th anniversary of the opening of the Seagulls Nest gaming venue;